 Burns caused by an electrical current can create injuries to the skin, as well as internal tissues.
 Electrical burns may be caused by an electric socket or faulty appliance in the household and natural sources of electricity.
 Since the damage created by an electrical burn can be difficult to see, it’s important to have a medical professional assess a person after an electrical injury to avoid long-term complications.

 Chemical or caustic burns caused by acid or base solutions require immediate medical attention, especially since a minor burn can create internal damage.
 Most commonly caused by household cleaners with bleach or ammonia, as well as chlorinated pool cleaners, car battery acid, and teeth whitening products, chemical burns can cause first, second, or third-degree burns.

 SHOULD I BE TREATED FOR MINOR BURNS?

 All chemical or electrical burns should be evaluated by a medical professional.
 Patients should treat the burn with cool (not cold) water and apply an antibiotic cream.
 Ice should not be applied to burns and anything with fibers (clothing, cotton balls) should be kept away from the burn.
 At UUC, our experienced team can evaluate and treat minor burn injuries to avoid complications like infections or tetanus.

 HOW ARE MINOR BURN INJURIES TREATED?

 For most burns, our team of medical professionals will gently cleanse the area to decontaminate and prevent an infection.
 An antibiotic cream will be applied to soothe the skin and help promote healing.
 If there’s any pain, local anesthesia (numbing cream) can be put on the burn or a prescription may be written.
-UUC has an onsite laboratory if any tests are needed to check for internal damage or infections, so those can also be treated.
+UUC has laboratory services if any tests are needed to check for internal damage or infections, so those can also be treated.
 Before being released, patients will be given home care instructions and any recommendations for follow-up care.